 I had filled three pages without stopping.

 I was not worried about how good my writing was, or whether it was making any sense, or how rich my vocabulary was.
 I was just writing my worries away.

 Many a time our most fluent and uninterrupted writing comes in the moment of despair when our inner-critic is pushed aside.
-Whenever I have gone back and read what I had written they are the most logical, intimate and touching writing I have ever done.
+Whenever I have gone back to read my diaries, I have found that it is the most logical, intimate, and touching writing I have ever done.

-Why do the best of us have fear of a blank page?
+Why do we have fear of a blank page?

-Most of the time what I write is ‘crap’ (please excuse my language but let the truth be told here).
+Most of the time what I write is rubbish.
 It is what I do with that crap later on that makes it worth publishing.
-From the ‘crap’ comes the useful material.
+From the rubbish comes the useful material.

-Most of the people when they can’t write good enough material in the first draft or can’t extract useful from the ‘crap,’ they quit writing altogether.
+Many people when they can’t write good enough material in the first draft or can’t extract useful from the rubbish quit writing altogether.

-You got to write ‘crap’ in order to get better and you ought to write a lot of it.
+You got to write rubbish in order to get better and you ought to write a lot of it.

 Jennifer Egan captured it perfectly in her advice on writing: